 - Five Stars: “Few rock & roll records rock as hard or with as much originality as the Pretenders’ eponymous debut album.
 A sleek, stylish fusion of Stonesy rock & roll, new wave pop, and pure punk aggression, Pretenders is teeming with sharp hooks and a viciously cool attitude.”

 What really separated this copy from the pack was the lack of edge on the vocals.
-It’s not duller — it’s bigger and clearer yet less distorted and cut cleaner than most of the other sides we played.
+It’s not duller — it’s bigger and clearer yet less distorted and cut cleaner than the other sides we played.

 Add big bass and dynamics and you have yourself some truly Hot Stamper sound!